Lazar 3

 The Lazar 3 is the latest version of the Lazar family of armoured vehicles, designed for various applications and missions.
 It is designed by Serbian defense company Yugoimport SDPR and manufactured at its facility in Velika Plana.
 Named after the Serbian medieval prince Lazar Hrebeljanović, it comes in two basic variants of armoured personnel carrier and the infantry fighting vehicle.

 History

-In 2017, Lazar 3 entered service with the Serbian Armed Forces in the role of an armoured personnel carrier.
+In 2017, the Lazar 3 entered service with the Serbian Armed Forces as an armoured personnel carrier.

-In 2021, a procurement contract worth 3.7 billion Serbian dinars for the Serbian Armed Forces was announced.
-Additional procurement was announced in 2024.
-In 2025, Lazar 3M entered service with the Serbian Armed Forces in the role of the infantry fighting vehicle.
+In 2021, a procurement contract worth 3.7 billion Serbian dinars was announced by the Serbian Armed Forces.
+The procurement of additional vehicles was announced in 2024.
+In 2025, the Lazar 3M entered service with the Serbian Armed Forces in the role of an infantry fighting vehicle.